brooocifer/SaintCon-2024/README.md

 SaintCon 2024

-This is a quick and dirty archive of the Health Care Hacking Community at [SaintCon 2024](https://discord.gg/saintcon), files collected from a variety of individuals and sources.
+This is an archive of the Health Care Hacking Community at [SaintCon 2024](https://discord.gg/saintcon), files collected from a variety of individuals and sources.

 - Details about the prize badge are in the [HCHCPrizeBadge](HCHCPrizeBadge) folder.